Top tips on what to carry with you on Ride Day

 - Items such as your mobile phone are essential but unlikely to be your go-to while you cycle.
 To help you log your ride, you’ll want to use a smartphone to start GPS tracking just before you set off, but it’s unlikely that you’ll need it again until you’ve crossed and are safely clear of the Finish Line – so store it out of the way in the middle back pocket of your jersey.

 - The middle pocket is also a good spot for a bicycle pump (if you want to attach it to your person, rather than your bike frame) and light layers of clothing you may need to stop to put on.
-You will also have the chance to park up to buy refreshments at cafés, pubs and shops along your RideLondon route – so the middle pocket is a great place for cash or a payment card, too!
+You'll also have the chance to park up to buy refreshments at cafés, pubs and shops along your Ford RideLondon route – so the middle pocket is a great place for cash or a payment card, too!

 The not-needed-until-later pocket

-- Small objects such as keys and small bike tools are things you may want to carry with you but not need to use (hopefully!) during your RideLondon adventure.
+- Small objects such as keys and small bike tools are things you may want to carry with you but not need to use (hopefully!) during your Ford RideLondon adventure.
 With that in mind, the jersey pocket closest to your least dominant arm is a good spot for these.

 Leave some room